 Best Maritime & Merchant Marine Degree, Certification & Professional Training and Maritime, Ocean or Coastal Law Programs in the U.S.

 Maritime commerce is a critical and strategic part of the world economy.
 Majority (more than 70%) of the worlds goods are transported through water transportation.
 The maritime industry comprises of Transportation, Oil & Gas, Scientific Research, Military, Leisure and other allied sectors and subsectors.
 The industry is one of the largest employers in comparison to any other and needless to say one of the important one.
 An estimated one fifth of the jobs in the state of Louisiana alone is connected to the marine industry and generating $ 3.5 billion income per year.

-Merchant mariners (also know as merchant navy overseas) and civilian mariners who are the main workforce for merchant vessels owned and operated by various companies in the United States.
+Merchant Mariners are civilian mariners and is the main workforce for merchant vessels owned and operated by various companies in the United States.
 Merchant mariners operate and maintain the vessels that carry goods and people and ply inland waterways and across the oceans, for trade and commerce, exploration, leisure, and other maritime activities.
 A typical vessel employs following personnel:

-- Ordinary Seaman - includes Wiper, Stewards & Cooks
+- Ordinary Seaman (Apprenticeship) - includes Wiper, Stewards & Cooks

 - Able Seaman - Cooks, Offshore Supply Vessel (OSV), Special & Unlimited